 (F) Upon release, an ERS-10 Resource shall return to a condition such that it is capable of meeting its ERS performance requirements as soon as practical, but no later than ten hours following the release.

-(v) ERCOT shall deploy RRS capacity supplied by Load Resources (controlled by high-set under-frequency relays) in accordance with the following:
+(v) Load Resources providing ECRS that are not controlled by high set under-frequency relays shall be deployed prior to Group 1 deployment.
+ERCOT shall deploy ECRS or RRS capacity supplied by Load Resources (controlled by high-set under-frequency relays) in accordance with the following:

-(A) Instruct QSEs to deploy half of the RRS that is supplied from Load Resources (controlled by high-set under-frequency relays) by instructing the QSE representing the specific Load Resource to interrupt Group 1 Load Resources providing Responsive Reserve.
+(A) Instruct QSEs to deploy half of the RRS and all of the ECRS that is supplied from Load Resources (controlled by high-set under-frequency relays) by instructing the QSE representing the specific Load Resource to interrupt Group 1 Load Resources providing Responsive Reserve.
 QSEs shall deploy Load Resources according to the group designation and will be given some discretion to deploy additional Load Resources from Group 2 if Load Resource operational considerations require such.
 ERCOT shall issue notification of the deployment via XML message.
 ERCOT shall follow this XML notification with a Hotline VDI, which shall initiate the ten-minute deployment period;

 (B) At the discretion of the ERCOT Operator, instruct QSEs to deploy the remaining Responsive Reserve that is supplied from Load Resources (controlled by high-set under-frequency relays) by instructing the QSE representing the specific Load Resource to interrupt Group 2 Load Resources providing Responsive Reserve.
 ERCOT shall issue notification of the deployment via XML message.
 ERCOT shall follow this XML notification with a Hotline VDI, which shall initiate the ten-minute deployment period;

-(C) The ERCOT Operator may deploy both of the groups of Load Resources providing Responsive Reserves at the same time.
+(C) The ERCOT Operator may deploy Load Resources providing only ECRS (not controlled by high-set under-frequency relays) and both of the groups of Load Resources providing Responsive Reserves and ECRS at the same time.
 ERCOT shall issue notification of the deployment via XML message.
 ERCOT shall follow this XML notification with a Hotline VDI, which shall initiate the ten-minute deployment period; and

 (D) ERCOT shall post a list of Load Resources on the MIS Certified Area immediately following the DRUC for each QSE with a Load Resource obligation which may be deployed to interrupt under paragraph (A), Group 1 and paragraph (B), Group 2.
 ERCOT shall develop a process for determining which individual Load Resource to place in Group 1 and which to place in Group 2.
 ERCOT procedures shall select Group 1 and Group 2 based on a random sampling of individual Load Resources.
 At ERCOT’s discretion, ERCOT may deploy all Load Resources at any given time during EEA Level 2.